mitya/car-charts/readme.md

 ## Object Model
 Mods are stored in the CoreData database.
 Everything else is in plist files which are loaded into memory at runtime.

+  this is a piece of code  // test

 ## Performance